Almarch/kafka/README.md

 ### Step 2 - Strengthen the narrative arc

 This step aims at teaching the model long (2048 tokens) and consistent narrative arcs, which is essential for a literature project.
 However, because the VRAM need increases quadratically with the context window, a QLoRA approach is undertaken from this step (and for the next one).
+Quantization was q8 and the LoRA adapters rank was `r = 16`.
 LoRA adapters are trained over 100M samples of 2048, still from the Gallica collection.

 - `docker exec -it kafka python 1b_prepare_gallica_100K_2048t.py`
 - `docker exec -it kafka python 2b_train_gallica_2048t_QLoRA.py`